 From the start, we decided that every donation should go straight to the people in our program.
 We’re serious when we say 100%.
-A group of private donors pays for everything including the PayPal and credit card transaction fees we incur anytime you donate online.
+Unrestricted grants pay for everything including the PayPal and credit card transaction fees we incur anytime you donate online.
 This is to ensure that every single dollar you give goes straight to the people we help.

 2. Giving: How do I donate?

 Donating online is our easiest option.
 You can donate using any major credit card.
 All international donations made on the Of Home, Family and Future website will be converted to USD.
 Take care when filling out billing and shipping information; PayPal has a highly sensitive automatic fraud alert system, and it picks up any inconsistencies in these subjects.

 There are different options for giving online.
 See them here

 Security for online donations: We use PayPal, the largest online global payment processor, to securely process all online donations.
 Don’t worry; you don’t need an account with them to donate to Of Home, Family and Future.
 And we’ll never share your information with anyone.

 Send checks (we don’t advise cash) for general donations to our New York office at:

 9 East 8th Street, Suite 135